AbdelaliEch/Football-Data-Project/final documentation/README.md

 - `competitions.csv`

 You can access the dataset on Kaggle [here](https://www.kaggle.com/datasets/davidcariboo/player-scores).
-> **Note**: Please be aware that some of the data may not be fully accurate or clean.
+> **Note**: Please be aware that some of the data may not be 100% accurate or clean.
 During the data processing and transforming phases, some inconsistencies were addressed and certain records were cleaned to ensure the pipeline functions smoothly.
 As a result, some statistics may not be entirely precise due to the original dataset's nature.

 ## Data Pipeline
 The data pipeline follows a structured ELT (Extract, Load, Transform) process: